Jakeroid/Jakeroid/README.md

 ### Hi there 👋

-I am currently working like a Freelancer and build bots and scrapers.
+I am currently working as a Freelancer and building bots and scrapers.
 My main stack is NodeJS.
 But I am learning Blockchain and Solidity too.
-If you would like to colaborate, let me know.
+If you would like to collaborate, let me know.
 Contact me on [LinkedIn](https://www.linkedin.com/in/ivan-karabadzhak-42712113b/) or [Upwork](https://www.upwork.com/freelancers/ivank6).

 <!--
 **Jakeroid/Jakeroid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.